 Most people are afraid to dye their hair with henna because they feel they will be stuck with it until the hair grows out and will not be able to chemically color over the henna.

 REALITY: Depending upon how many times your hair has been hennaed, it might take a few tries to get the color you want with the chemical dyes.
-But as long as you used pure and natural henna with no chemicals, additives or preservatives, you can dye your hair with synthetic colors.
+But, as long as you used pure and natural henna with no chemicals, additives or preservatives, you can dye your hair with synthetic colors.

 How Do I know What Henna to Buy?

-The Henna You Never Want to Purchase
+The Henna Hair Dye You Never Want to Purchase

-Be aware of henna dyes that contain substances other than henna.
+Be aware of henna hair dyes that contain substances other than henna.
 Common chemicals and substances you will find in henna that is made for the hair (which you don’t want to buy) include: